0beansprout/gully_erosion_project/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-If you have access to similar files, extensions, and data related to the gully erosion, you can experiment with the following sample Python code.
+If you have some similar files such as raster, .tif, and data related to the gully erosion, you can experiment with the following sample Python code.
 It can serve as a starting point for your analysis